-Interested in learning more about us, why the organization was created and what types of work our team does?
-You’ll find those details and more in the questions and answers that follow.
+Interested in learning more about Net Zero Atlantic, our member services and the types of work our team does?
+You’ll find that information and more in these questions and answers.

-Net Zero Atlantic is a new organization that is providing credible and objective data and support services to advance Atlantic Canada’s sustainable and inclusive transition to a carbon-neutral future.
+Net Zero Atlantic is a non-profit organization that provides credible and objective data and support services to advance Atlantic Canada’s sustainable and inclusive transition to a carbon-neutral future.

 An inclusive transition is one that recognizes and addresses in meaningful ways the impact that changes related to the transition will have on economies, communities, and industries.
 An inclusive transition is one that is just and socially fair and which is carried out in such a way that no one is left behind.